 Mayville High School prides itself on the high quality of its pastoral care.
 Our belief is in 'Excellence through Nurture' and the pastoral system here is at the heart of that care and support.
-The system is embedded in a School which regards itself as a family and which meets as such in Assembly every other Monday morning.
+The system is embedded in a School which regards itself as a family and which meets as such in Assembly every Friday afternoon.
 Our care grows from a belief in the potential of every child and a sense of ourselves as a happy community, which knows and supports its members well.
 The recent Inspection Report described the pastoral care at MHS as excellent.

 The Tutor is the pivot of the pastoral system and the first point of contact for parents, pupils, and teachers.
 This makes for informed, focused and responsive tutoring, and each Tutor has a Deputy to assist further their efforts on behalf of their tutees.
 Tutors are able to develop a close knowledge of the pupils in their charge, and they seek to be a support, stimulus and guide to the academic, personal, social and extra-curricular development of their tutees.
 We believe that close liaison with parents is integral to securing the best possible outcomes for our pupils, and we will be informative and responsive as your children make their way through the School.
-A new and vibrant PSHEE programme, which includes days of activities as well as outside speakers, will enable Tutors to support the spiritual, moral, social and cultural development of pupils.
+A new and vibrant PSHE programme, which includes days of activities as well as outside speakers, will enable Tutors to support the spiritual, moral, social and cultural development of pupils.

-The tutorial system is underpinned by carefully integrated schemes of academic and pastoral tracking and there is further specialist advice and support embedded in our system, through the guidance of the Dyslexia Unit, the Head of the Lower School (Pastoral lead for Remove & LIV), the Assistant Head (Pastoral lead for UIV & LV), the Head of UV and the Deputy Headteacher (DSL), who is closely involved with all details of pastoral care and progress.
+The tutorial system is underpinned by carefully integrated schemes of academic and pastoral tracking and there is further specialist advice and support embedded in our system, through the guidance of the SENCO, the Head of the Middle School (Pastoral lead for Remove & LIV), the Assistant Head Pastoral (DSL and Pastoral lead for UIV & LV) and the Head of UV.